 1. Create a Google account

 YouTube is owned by Google, so to set up a YouTube account, you’ll first need to set up a Google account.
 It’s best to do this from a dedicated Google account for your business, rather than using your personal account.
-If your business doesn’t already have one, you can register for one quickly and easily here.
+If your business doesn’t already have one, you can register for one quickly and easily with Google.

 2. Head over to YouTube